altmp/altv-docs-gta/articles/ped/appearance.md

 # Appearance

 > [!CAUTION]
-> The client-side natives and server-side API is only usable on the freemode (``mp_m_freemode_01`` for male and ``mp_f_freemode_01`` for female) models The synchronization of client-size set appearance is valid until the first time a server-side setter is used.
+> The client-side natives and server-side API is only usable on the freemode (``mp_m_freemode_01`` for male and ``mp_f_freemode_01`` for female) models.
+The synchronization of client-size set appearance is valid until the first time a server-side setter is used.
 To realize the client-size preview of ped appearance it is recommended to clone the player's ped and set the appearance with the natives previously enumerated.

 > [!TIP]
 > Only the tatoos (native addPedDecorationFromHashes) have still to be set client-side and is synced even if you use the new Appearance API / Clothes API server-side.